AdobeDocs/audience-manager.fr-FR/help/using/features/cdf-files.md

 ## CDF File Map {#cdf-file-map}

-[!UICONTROL CDF] les données de fichier apparaissent dans l&#39;ordre indiqué ci-dessous.
+[!UICONTROL CDF] les données de fichier apparaissent dans l'ordre indiqué ci-dessous.

 ![](assets/sequence-map.png)

 ## Identification des tableaux

 Arrays in a [!UICONTROL CDF] file start and end with the `Ctrl + a` field separator.
-Le premier élément d&#39;un tableau s&#39;affiche ainsi comme un champ de données autonome.
+Le premier élément d'un tableau s'affiche ainsi comme un champ de données autonome.
 For example, the realized traits array starts with `^A1234`.
 The array delimiter and ID `^B5678` follows this entry.
 As a result, you might be tempted to think that the first element in the realized traits array is ID 5678 (because it starts with `^B`).
-Ce n&#39;est pas le cas, c&#39;est pourquoi vous devez connaître la séquence et la structure d&#39;un fichier de données.
+Ce n'est pas le cas, c'est pourquoi vous devez connaître la séquence et la structure d'un fichier de données.
 Even though the first element in the realized trait array (or any of the other arrays in a [!UICONTROL CDF] file) starts with `^A`, the order of appearance or position in the file defines the start of an array.
 And, the first element in an array is always separated from the preceding entry by `^A`.

 ## Sample CDF File {#sample-file}

 A sample [!UICONTROL CDF] file could look similar to the following.
-Dans cet exemple, nous avons inséré des sauts de ligne pour l&#39;adapter à la page.
+Dans cet exemple, nous avons inséré des sauts de ligne pour l'adapter à la page.

 ![](assets/CDF-sample.png)